 After all the steps outlined above have been completed, the candidate's file will be submitted to the Teacher Admission and Advisory Committee (TAAC) for review.
-It is the candidate's responsibility to ensure that all items have been completed.
-Candidates will be notified of the committee's decision in writing.
-ALL OUTSTANDING REQUIREMENTS MUST BE SUBMITTED TO THE SCHOOL OF EDUCATION PRIOR TO REGISTERING FOR ANY METHODS COURSES.
+It is the candidate's responsibility to ensure that all items have been completed, including the resolution of any Incomplete grades received in the prerequisite courses.
+Candidates will be notified of the TAAC's decision in writing.

-All documents become property of the University and will not be released to any person or institute unless required by law.
+Note: All documents become property of the University and will not be released to any person or institution unless required by law.